Quantum complexity in gravity, quantum field theory, and quantum information science: Epilogue

 \textit{Complexio:} The gravitational quantities seem related to complexity only qualitatively.
 Is it worth spending so much research effort on hand waving?

-\textit{Sofia:} As a matter of fact, Refs.~\cite{Lin:2022rbf,Rabinovici:2023yex,Balasubramanian:2024lqk,Heller:2024ldz} identified a quantitative relationship recently.
+\textit{Sofia:} As a matter of fact, Refs.~\cite{Lin:2022rbf,Rabinovici:2023yex,Balasubramanian:2024lqk,Heller:2024ldz} built on \cite{Berkooz:2018qkz} to identify a quantitative relationship recently.
 Section~\ref{ssec:holo_matching_2d} described this breakthrough: a double-scaled SYK model's spread complexity is dual to the size of an ERB in two-dimensional theories of gravity.
 The duality, being exact, is a major achievement.

 \textit{Complexio:} Still, the result has a narrow range of validity.
 In two bulk dimensions, the graviton is not even dynamical.
 Should we truly regard this result as a success?